SovereignCloudStack/standards/Image-Properties-Spec.md

 * Optional: `patchlevel` can be set to an operating specific patch level that describes the patch status -- typically we would expect the `image_build_date` to be sufficient.

-* Optional: `image_sha256`: The sha256sum (as hex in ascii) for the image file.
-  (We recommend referencing the raw files, not .qcow2 or similar formats.)
+* Recommended: `os_hash_algo` and `os_hash_value`: The sha256 or sha512 hash
+  for the image file.
+(This references the image file in the format it is stored in, we recommend raw over qcow2 for systems that use ceph.)
+Note that these values are typically generated automatically upon image registration.
 * Optional: `image_sig`: The (ASCII armored) digital signature for the image file.

 * Recommended tag: `os:OPERATINGSYSTEM`

+It is recommended that at least `image_sha256` or `image_sig` are used.

 ## Licensing / Maintenance subscription / Support